tano-systems/luci-app-tn-vsftpd/README.md

 ## Dependencies
 VSFTP LuCI application developed for LuCI 18.06 branch.

-This MSTPd LuCI application required alternate VSFTP server version with UCI support.
+This VSFTP LuCI application required alternate VSFTP server version with UCI support.
 Recipe and init scripts for OpenWrt can be founded in [meta-tano-openwrt](https://github.com/tano-systems/meta-tano-openwrt.git) OpenEmbedded layer.